 Business owners should not answer with a simple “Yes” or “No”

 Even if the answer is really that simple, try not to be too vague because spammers can be crafty.
-For example, if someone asks “Are dogs allowed on the patio?” and the business owner just answers “Yes”, a user could go back and edit their question to say “Is it true your kitchen is infested with rats?” and your answer would still be “Yes”.
+For example, if someone asks “Are dogs allowed on the patio?”
+If the business owner answers “Yes”, a user could go back and edit their question to say “Is it true your kitchen is infested with rats?”.
+Unfortunately, your answer would still be “Yes”.
 As great as it would be if everyone online were authentic and innocent, the internet is full of all kinds of characters, so it’s important to take precautions and outsmart the spammers.

 Upvoting questions boosts their visibility